Amery2010/TalkWithGemini/README.md

 - **Deploy for free with one-click** on Vercel in under 1 minute
 - Talk mode: Let you talk directly to Gemini
 - Visual recognition allows Gemini to understand the content of the picture
+- Topic square with hundreds of selected system instruction
 - Full Markdown support: LaTex formulas, code highlighting, and more
 - Automatically compress contextual chat records to save Tokens while supporting very long conversations
 - Privacy and security, all data is saved locally in the user's browser